osm-nz/linz-address-import/SPEC.md

-# osmPatchFile format
+# osmPatch File format

-This tool generates `osmPatchFile`s, which are geojson files that [our fork of RapiD](https://github.com/osm-nz/RapiD) uses to `add`, `edit`, `move`, or `delete` OSM feaures.
+This tool generates _osmPatch_ files, which are GeoJson files that can be loaded into an OSM editor, to `add`, `edit`, `move`, or `delete` OSM feaures.

-Other tools can generate files in the same format.
-Users can add their own osmPatchFile files in the editor.
+_osmPatch_ is designed to be simpler than the _osmChange_ format:

+- You only specify the tags that you want to edit, which prevents conflict errors.
+- You can specify the geometry using GeoJson, instead of raw nodes/ways/relations.

+As an analogy, an _osmChange_ file is equivilant to full dump of a file, whereas _osmPatch_ is more like a git patch file; it only specifies the lines that should be changed.

+A full example is shown below:

 ```jsonc
 {